Ultra-Code/archsway/README.md

 ## needed base system modules

 - systemd-boot as boot manager
-- enbaling systemd-boot-update service to update systemd-boot on systemd upgrade
+- enabling systemd-boot-update service to update systemd-boot on systemd upgrade
 - sway as window manager with swayidle and swaylock for idle and lock mangement and waybar for swaybar management
     - base
     - btrfs-progs